Initial Registration and Licensure for Nova Scotia Practical Nursing Graduates

-When the Executive Director/Registrar is satisfied that the applicant meets all of the criteria for licensure, the applicant is eligible for one of the following licenses:
+When the Executive Director/Registrar is satisfied that the applicant meets all of the criteria for licensure, the applicant is eligible for one of the following licences:

-- active practicing license with conditions or restrictions (LPN);
+- active-practising licence with conditions or restrictions (LPN);

 Applicants must meet the registration and licensing criteria as outlined in LPN Regulations (2009) Part 2 Section 10 (1) & (2).

 The licensure year is from November 1st to October 31st.
-Active practicing licenses must be renewed online annually between August 1st and October 31st.
+Active-practising licences must be renewed online annually between August 1st and October 31st.

 Incomplete applications are retained for six months from the date of last contact.
 Applicants seeking to resume the registration process are required to re-apply and repay the required fees.

-Completed applications are retained for 3-months from the date the applicant is informed of eligibility for initial registration in Nova Scotia.
+Completed applications are retained for three months from the date the applicant is informed of eligibility for initial registration in Nova Scotia.
 Applicants seeking to register after this period of time are required to re-apply.